 Originated in version

-The origin of the reference coordinate system is at the leftmost corner below the menu bar in macOS.
+Except for card windows, the origin of the reference coordinate system is at the leftmost corner of the screen below the menu bar in macOS.
 In Windows, the origin is the top edge of the screen.
 A negative value indicates the portion of the top part of the window that is hidden behind the menu bar.

 Returns 52 when the outer edge of the active window is 52 points from the top edge of the screen (Windows) or from the bottom of the menu bar (macOS).